 - Audit Managers

 - Other mid-upper level finance and operations staff

 The Finance Summit will include 8 different hour long sessions happening over the course of two full days.
-We will also have a bootcamp from 9AM-12PM on September 16th.

 Each session will be presented by 1-3 speakers giving a PPT presentation (other formats may be okay with advance approval) at a podium, panel table, or by standing in front of the audience.
 Please note there is a strong likelihood that all of the event sessions will be recorded and distributed later on.